askfrsltn/ms1_ask_solutions_srls/README.md

-# WELCOME TO "ASK FOR SOLUTION" WEBSITE
+# WELCOME TO "ASK FOR SOLUTION" COMPANY WEBSITE

 ![ASK Solutions site preview](/assets/imgs/readme-top1.jpg "Desktop mobile site preview")

-*The purpose of the web-site is twofold - (1) promote consulting services of a real company "ASK SOLUTIONS" to potential client and (2) convince the client to make a first contact with the compnay.
+* The purpose of the web-site is twofold - (1) promote consulting services of a real company "ASK SOLUTIONS" to potential client and (2) convince the client to make a first contact with the compnay.
-*The link to the website: [ASK SOLUTIONS](https://askfrsltn.github.io/CI_MSP1_andriysaltanchuk_professional-service-website] *It is important to understand who the user is before developping a website.
+* The link to the website: [ASK SOLUTIONS](https://askfrsltn.github.io/CI_MSP1_andriysaltanchuk_professional-service-website]
+* It is important to understand who the user is before developping a website.
 Potential client is a mid size company owner who speaks Russian, English or Ukrainian language.
 S/he struggles with some business managemnt issue and considers an advise from external expert in the field of finance and business management.
 Maybe it is a first time he considers that.
 He has a vague idea what he needs
 However he knows that one of the digital tools such as Power BI, Google data studio and excell can be a part of his solution.